 Swatch Transparent utilizes vibrant colors with the hour, minute, and second hand.
 The dial is surprisingly legible thanks to the utilization of the three primary colors – red, blue, and yellow.
 You can quickly tell the time even without the hour markers.

 Also, this timepiece’s structure provides solid 30-meter water resistance.
 It also comes in several variations that do add index hour markers to the dial’s design.

 A skeleton watch is already eye-catching, but if you’re looking for something much more unique, this is something worth considering.

 What makes the Bulova Men’s Automatic 96A194 skeleton watch stand out is the case shape.
-This one has a 35mm x 49mm rectangular (which could look like a square) case, and has features like such as a faceted sapphire crystal, an exhibition caseback, and a 40-hour power reserve.
+This one has a 35mm x 49mm rectangular case and has features such as a faceted sapphire crystal, an exhibition case back, and a 40-hour power reserve.
 It also has a 21-jewel self-winding movement (or what the brand refers to as “heartbeat movement”).